Want to learn how to delegate?

 This is a simple ‘cheat sheet’ to help you remember key takeaways from the course: “How to Delegate.”
-Download the cheat sheet for the course “How to Delegate” here.
-You can take the full course here.
+Download the cheat sheet for the course “How to Delegate” here!

 No leader can succeed without strong delegation skills.
 If you refuse to delegate, you can be a strong personal performer, but to reach truly become a leader, you must learn to delegate.
 If we’re honest with ourselves, we know that we’re capable of much more productivity than others think we are.
 The same is true of your employees.
 Many employees work at 60% capacity.
 That capacity is there for you to tap as the leader.